garridolecca/esri_javascript_app/README.md

 1. Check the browser console for error messages
 2. Ensure you have a stable internet connection
-3. Verify your CSV format matches the required structure
+3. Verify the API key is valid
 4. Try refreshing the page if the map doesn't load

 ## 🔮 Future Enhancements

-- [ ] Real-time Tapestry data integration
-- [ ] Advanced filtering and search options
+- [ ] Add search functionality
-- [ ] Custom map styling and themes
+- [ ] Add layer controls
-- [ ] Data visualization charts and graphs
+- [ ] Add drawing tools
-- [ ] User accounts and saved analyses
+- [ ] Add measurement tools
-- [ ] API rate limiting and optimization
+- [ ] Add print functionality
-- [ ] Offline functionality with cached data
+- [ ] Add custom layers

 ---

-**Built with ❤️ using the ArcGIS JavaScript API**
+**Built with ❤️ using the ArcGIS Maps SDK for JavaScript**

+*This project follows the official [Display a map tutorial](https://developers.arcgis.com/javascript/latest/tutorials/display-a-map/) from Esri.*